-Type 0W-30 Capacity z.
-(1100 ml)
+Type 0W-30 Capacity .9 fl. oz.
+(500 ml)

 Temperature will affect engine oil and engine performance.
 Change the type of engine oil used based on temperature shown in the "Recommended Engine Oil Type" table.

 Fuel Specifications

 Use regular unleaded gasoline with a minimum octane rating of 87 and an ethanol content of less than 10% by volume.
 DO NOT USE E15 or E85.
 DO NOT OVERFILL.